Why we're repairing Redcliffe Bridge, why work stopped, and how long the repairs will take.

 The bridge is open

-The work will involve important structural, mechanical and electrical repairs to allow the bridge to open properly and let larger boats through.
+The work involved important structural, mechanical and electrical repairs to allow the bridge to open properly and let larger boats through.

-It will also protect the structural integrity of the bridge, reducing the need for future repairs.
+It is protecting the structural integrity of the bridge, reducing the need for future repairs.

-This will be covered by money already set aside from Bristol's capital funding programme.
+The refurbishment cost around £3 million.
+This cost was covered by money already set aside from Bristol's capital funding programme.

 About Redcliffe Bridge